ThirdCoalition/primary/README.md

 3. python manage.py loaddata primary/fixtures/your_data.yaml

+4. install the summary view found in primary/models.py

-4. python manage.py initial_vote
+5. python manage.py initial_vote #todo: change the view so this is not neccessary

-5. Enjoy!
+6. Enjoy!